-The Event Server menu contains three sub-menus that allow you to send notification to NVR, upload images to FTP or send images to emails.
+The Event Server menu contains two sub-menus that allow you send notification to NVR server or upload images to FTP, and send emails that include still images.

-When you complete the required settings of HTTP, FTP or Email, click Test to verify the configuration.
+When you complete the required settings on HTTP Notify for Motion Trigger, or FTP, or Email, click Test to test the related configuration is correct or not.
 Once the camera connects to the server successfully, click Apply.